 2. Accuracy of Sources

-i) Global Ground Media ensures accuracy of sources.
+i) Global Ground Media ensures the accuracy of sources.
 To that end we require the use of first-hand sources, double-checking of facts, validation of material submitted, confirmation via two reliable sources and corroboration of any claims or allegations made.

 ii) Contributors are required to keep a record of notes, recordings, bookmarks and email correspondence relating to the stories.
 However, where anonymity has been requested or where it is essential, we make sure that our records do not identify those who have been interviewed.